-Let’s start with the simple syrup:
+Let’s start with the simple syrup.

-Combine 1 cup sugar and 1 cup water in a small pot and stir over medium heat until the sugar has completely dissolved.
+- Combine 1 cup sugar and 1 cup water in a small pot and stir over medium heat until the sugar has completely dissolved.
 That’s it!

-Remove from heat, and let it cool while you’re squeezing your lemons.
+- Remove from heat, and let it cool while you’re squeezing your lemons.

 How easy was that?
 You can see here that my 1 cup of water and 1 cup of sugar produced a cup and a half of simple syrup.

-Next step: the lemons!
+Next step: squeeze the lemons!

-This is really easy and really fun, and you’ll be surprised by how much lemon juice you can actually get out of a lemon this way!
-I works almost as well as the glass juicer!
-This is how to do it:
+This is a fun and easy way to squeeze a lemon.
+You’ll be surprised by how much lemon juice you can actually get out of a lemon this way!
+This method works almost as well as the glass juicer.

 - Hold the lemon half in one hand and the fork in the other.